Summer Music Camp

 29 YEARS of EXCELLENCE

-The McDaniel College Summer Music Camp will be held from Sunday, June 23, through Saturday, June 28, 2014.
+The McDaniel College Summer Music Camp will be held from Sunday, June 22, through Saturday, June 28, 2014.
 Students entering grades 7-12 are eligible to register for the camp.
-Tuition for commuting students with the meal plan is $575.00 (this includes lunch and dinner from Sunday evening through Friday night); tuition for camp residents is $700.00.
-A non-refundable deposit of $100.00 is due by May 31, 2013 in order to hold a place for you in the camp.
-(A specific number of instruments will be accepted on a first come, first served basis.)
-The balance will be due by June 7, 2013.
+Tuition for commuting students with the meal plan is $575.00 (this includes lunch and dinner from Sunday evening through Friday night); tuition for camp residents is $725.00 (room and board).
+A non-refundable deposit of $100.00 is due by May 31, 2014 in order to hold a place for you in the camp.
+The balance will be due by June 10, 2014.
 Please make note of these dates.
-Make all checks payable to: McDaniel College.
-Click Here for the 2013 Application.
+Make all checks payable to: McDaniel College

 Students will be housed in the Blanche Ward Dormitory on campus.
 Two students will be assigned to each room.
 If you have a roommate preference, please indicate so on the application.
 Jay Bocook and Bryan Eber are the band directors.
 The groups are identified by the college's school colors, green and gold.
 The green band plays medium-level music, and the gold band more advanced literature.
 Auditions will be held for both groups after students check in for camp.
 This will determine in which group the student will participate, as well as their check out time and concert time for the final day of camp.

 Family Discount: We offer a family discount of $50.00 off the tuition fee for a second student who wishes to attend the camp.